AGhost-7/slipway/README.md

 - Handles open calls (e.g., open in browser on the host) via unix sockets.
 - Maps your `~/workspace` directory into the container (can be overriden).
 - Sets the timezone to match the host
-- Sets your gitignore to match the host
+- Sets your git config to match the host
 - Maps credentials files for certain package managers to the container (yarn, cargo, etc).